 These basic steps can help you reduce your risk of getting sick or infecting others;

-- Stay at home if you can.
-Work from home.
-If you do need to travel by plane, it's a good idea to use alcohol wipes to clean tray tables, bathroom handles and other parts of the plane that you might touch that are not regularly sanitized by the flight crew.
+- Work from home if you can.
+If you do need to travel by plane, it's a good idea to use alcohol wipes to clean tray tables, bathroom handles and other parts of the plane that you might touch that may not regularly sanitized by the flight crew.